richmond-gakpetor/intro/README.md

 # Hey!
 Dev Richie👨🏽‍💻 here :
-🔭 I’m currently working on a backend projects using Node.js, Serverless framework and AWS Services (S3, DynamoDB, SES).
+🔭 I’m currently working on different applications of the transformer architecture and distributed system concepts.

 🌱 I’m currently learning more about Agentic AI, software architecture and API design.